microsoft/TechExcel-Accelerate-developer-productivity-with-GitHub-Copilot-and-Dev-Box/docs/02_start_working_github/02_start_working_in_github.md

 * Clone an existing GitHub repository for your own use
 * Add team members to your GitHub repository
 * Build out a Kanban project board, including assigning issues to team members
-* Create a GitHub Actions workflow
+* Create a GitHub Actions workflow using GitHub Copilot

 ## Lab Duration